MerujSargsyan/MerujSargsyan/README.md

 ### Contact:

-I am always reachable through the email: sargsyanmeruzhan48@gmail.com
+I am always reachable through the email: sargsyanmeruzhan48@gmail.com, and through the phone number: +1 (818) 448-1440

 # Thank You!
 Have a great day!